California Indian Reservations and Cessions

 Between 1851 and 1852, the United States Army forced California's tribes to sign 18 treaties that relinquished each tribe's rights to their traditional lands in exchange for reservations.
 Due to pressure from California representatives, the Senate repudiated the treaties and ordered them to remain secret.
 In 1896 the Bureau of American Ethnology report on major native American Indian interactions with the United States Government was the first time the treaties were made public.
-The report, Indian Land Cessions in the United States (book), compiled By Charles C. Royce, includes the 18 lost treaties between the state's tribes and a map of the reservations.
+The report, Indian Land Cessions in the United States (book), compiled by Charles C. Royce, includes the 18 lost treaties between the state's tribes and a map of the reservations.
 Below is the California segment of the report listing the treaties.
 The full report covered all 48 states' tribal interactions nationwide with the U.S. government.

+According to historian Robert Lee and the other authors of the report "Land-Grab Universities, a High Country News Investigation" (2020), lands subject to the unratified treaties were taken by the United States government and sold to fund the land-grant universities established by the Morill Land-Grant Act of 1862.

 California Indian Reservations and Cessions

-The following database is an extraction of all the United States' formal actions between 1851–1892 with California Indians documented by the Bureau of American Ethnology in its Eighteenth annual report to the Smithsonian Institution in 1896.
+The following database is an extraction of all the United States' formal actions between 1851 and 1892 with California Indians documented by the Bureau of American Ethnology in its Eighteenth annual report to the Smithsonian Institution in 1896.